frajdouglas/reddit_clone/README.md

 You must have the minimum versions of Node.js and Postgres installed before running these commands.

-Copy the commands below to complete the setup for this project:
+Copy the bash terminal commands below to complete the setup for this project:

 ```
 git clone https://github.com/frajdouglas/reddit_clone.git